-The apprentice's skills, knowledge and behaviours will be assessed at the end-point assessment by the independent assessment organisation will take cognisance of the employer's assessment of behaviours and human factors.
+The apprentice's skills, knowledge and behaviours will be assessed at the end-point assessment by the independent assessment organisation.
+The independent assessment organisation will take cognisance of the employer's assessment of behaviours and human factors.

 Section C - Grading